Grindr faces $11.7 mln fine in Norway for breach of data privacy | Business

 Grindr faces $11.7 mln fine in Norway for breach of data privacy

-U.S.-based Grindr, which describes itself as the world's largest social networking app for gay, bisexual, transgender and queer people, did not immediately respond to an e-mailed request for comment.
+U.S.-based Grindr, which describes itself as the world's largest social networking app for gay, bisexual, transgender and queer people, said the allegations dated back to 2018 and no longer reflected its current privacy policy or practices.
 "Our preliminary conclusion is that the breaches are very severe," the Norwegian agency said in a statement announcing what it said was a record fine corresponding to around 10% of Grindr's estimated global annual revenue.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)